nrkno/sofie-quantel-gateway/README.md

 ## Dev install instructions

+This software can be built for Windows and Linux platforms:

+* On Linux, an OmniORB4 development package should be available ([Ubuntu example](https://packages.ubuntu.com/search?keywords=omniorb)).

-TBD.
-Note that in its current form, this library will only build on Windows and targets Win32 (`ia32`) architecture.
+* In its current form, this library will only build on Windows Win32 (`ia32`) architecture.
 A 32-bit version of node is required to run it.
+The [nvm tool for Windows](https://github.com/coreybutler/nvm-windows) is a useful way to switch between Node version and architectures.
+A 64-bit Windows version is under investigation.

 ### Prerequisites